NEW DEVELOPMENT CENTRE OPENS IN WEST WALES

 Posted 14 November 2012 - 10:37 AM

 A mind is like a parachute.
 It doesn’t work if it isn’t open.
 Frank Zappa (1940 - 1993)

 Posted 14 November 2012 - 12:18 PM

 Will the Centre cater for both or will it be primarily aimed at producing future Super League players.

-www.geofflee.net for news of my novels, One Winter, One Spring, One Summer and One Autumn, all written against a strong Rugby League background, set in South Lancashire and inspired by the old saying about work: "They could write a book about this place.
+www.geofflee.net for news of my novels, One Winter, One Spring, One Summer, One Autumn and Two Seasons.
+All are written against a strong Rugby League background, set in South Lancashire and inspired by the old saying about work: "They could write a book about this place.
 It would be a best seller".